dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/expected-barcodes-count.md

 # ExpectedBarcodesCount

-The parameter `ExpectedBarcodesCount` defines the number of barcodes expected to be detected.
+Parameter `ExpectedBarcodesCount` defines the number of barcodes expected to be detected.

 ## Example